Karl Ludvig Reichelt: Missionary work

 In 1903 was sent by the Norwegian Missionary Society (NMS) to China.
-In October he came with his fiancee and later ('05) wife, Anna Dorothea Gerhardsen, to Shanghai, but left soon after for to Hunan province.
+In October he came with his fiancée and later ('05) wife, Anna Dorothea Gerhardsen, to Shanghai, but left soon after for to Hunan province.
 Gerhardsen followed suit.
 In the provincial capital Changsha they settled down to begin their language studies.
 Karl Ludvig Reichelt had the first part of his work in Hunan.
 After the one-year language course, he was sent to the city of Ningxiang City, which was a mission field for the Missiorary Society.
 In 1906, he had an experience that would be crucial to his later work when he undertook his first visit to the famous Buddhist Weishan monastery close to town.
 He later wrote that he just gave a glimpse of a unique and exclusive world of deep religious mysticism, of heartbreaking tragedy, but also immensely rich.
 He felt that God called him to a special way to work among Buddhists, and cultivate a friendly dialogue with the monks and the enlightened Buddhist laity.
 This he used some force to his years in Hunan and Hubei, first as a pioneer missionary (to 1911, when he returned to Norway for a time), then as a teacher in the NT at the priest school in Shekou (1913–1920).

 He was particularly suited to the study of Buddhism and the Buddhist religious writings.
 In 1919 he had the opportunity to be involved in renaming a Buddhist monk.

 During a stay in Norway from 1920 to 1922 he got the green light from the NMS to build a Christian center of the Buddhist monks to come and stay for shorter or longer time, and there have personal contact with Christianity.
 He travelled in Sweden, Denmark, Finland, Germany and the United States to generate interest for his project, and also received some pledges of support, including from the Church of Sweden and the Danish Mission Association.
 A coordination committee for the mission companies in the three Scandinavian countries, was established to guarantee a minimum amount of support in case the gift supply would not reach the expected size.
 NMS also promised to pay him wages, even though he would work on his own.